qbead/qbeadWebsite/content/book/book.md

 These denote important considerations about health and device care that should be seen before attempting an activity.
 :::

 We have a variety of interactive visualizations throughout these pages, that work well on desktop browsers like Firefox and Chrome.
-Lastly, we have many [code examples](/basics) in pages that explain how to program the device, [including some interactive simulations of the device with which you can play directly from the browser](/allcommands).
+Lastly, we have many code examples in our pages that explain how to program the device, [including some interactive simulations of the device with which you can play directly from the browser](/intro).

 ## Engineer’s Diary